SquareBracketAssociates/Booklet-PharoVirtualMachine/Part1-InterpreterAndBytecode/4-Interpreter/theInterpreter.md

 ### Interpreting Message sends

-The key operation in object oriented programs is the message send.
+The key operation in object-oriented programs is the message send.
 A message send is a late bound method activation on a receiver with a collection of arguments.
 We say a message send is late bound because the decision of the method to execute is done at runtime, when the message send is executed.
 Thus, message sends are implemented as two-step operations: first the interpreter finds the method to execute, then the method found is activated.